DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/cilium/cilium-speedup.md

+---
+MTPE: WANG0608GitHub
+Date: 2024-08-13
+---

 # Cross-Cluster Application Communication

 ## Introduction

 As microservices processes evolve, many enterprises choose to deploy multiple Kubernetes (K8s) clusters in order to meet the needs of application isolation, high availability/disaster tolerance, and operations management.
-However, such multi-cluster deployments pose a problem: some applications depend on microservices in other K8s clusters and need to implement cross-cluster communication.
-Specifically, a Pod in one cluster needs to access a Pod or Service in another cluster.
+However, such multicluster deployments pose a problem where some applications depend on microservices in other K8s clusters and need to implement cross-cluster communication.
+Specifically, a pod in one cluster needs to access a pod or Service in another cluster.

 ## Prerequisites

-Please make sure the Linux Kernel version >= 4.9.17 with 5.10+ recommended.
+Please make sure the Linux Kernel version >= v4.9.17 with v5.10+ recommended.
 To view and install the latest version, you can do the following:

 1. To view the current kernel version: